 1. It’s okay to have your own thoughts and opinions.
 You don’t have to agree with the views of everyone else.
 This doesn’t mean you have to be in conflict with others over differing ideas.
 There’s a lot to be said about the ability to “agree to disagree” and I encourage you to try it.

 2. Your feelings are important.
 It isn’t necessary to always downplay your feelings in deference to others.
 How is denying, stuffing or downplaying your feelings going to help you in your eating disorder recovery?
 Don’t get me wrong.
 I don’t mean to imply that you ignore the feelings of others.
 I’m saying that you have a right to your feelings, too.
-We often think of feelings as “good” or “bad” when they just are what they are.

 3. There’s nothing wrong with allowing your own needs to be a priority.
 You may think you are weak to even have needs, but that isn’t true.
 Having needs merely means that you’re human.
 Just because you recognize your needs and try to find ways to meet them doesn’t even mean that you’re selfish.
 Yes, some people are selfish with their needs, but if your tendency is to please others, that isn’t likely the case.